The conference app allows you to filter your agenda by topic areas. View the agenda online now by clicking below.

 5.04 Helping Unsheltered Women

 New data provides an alarming picture of the vulnerability of women living without shelter.
 Their homeless episodes are longer, they are far more likely to have multiple disabilities, and they face more incidences of coercion and violence than their unsheltered male counterparts.
-Join other homeless service providers, leaders, advocates, and funders to explore how to improve services for this highly vulnerable group.
+Join others in exploring how to bring more women inside, best serve them in shelter, and ultimately help them realize greater stability.

 5.05 Learning about Racial Equity from People with Lived Experience